 In fact, if you know your dog and can read his body language his behavior, including aggression, is anything but random – it becomes highly predictable.

-One common phrase I hear from owners who call me when a bite occurs is the now ubiquitous, “It came out of nowhere”.
+One common phrase I hear from owners who call me when a bite occurs, “It just happened out of the blue”.
 That’s some BS right there.
-It never comes out of nowhere.
+It never comes out of the blue.

 3. Once aggressive, always aggressive

 Aggressive behaviors generally stop when the trigger is removed.
 That’s because the dog’s emotional and mental frame of mind shifts once the fear stimulus is no longer within proximity.